amoilanen/js-crawler/README.md

 The default value is `false`.

+* `userAgent` - User agent to send with crawler requests.

+The default value is `crawler/js-crawler`

 * `shouldCrawl` - function that specifies whether an url should be crawled, returns `true` or `false`.

 Example: